 - irradiance found via 510(k) document

-- MZ Skin Golden Facial Treatment Device ($625): This one has a lot of unnecessary wavelengths and it doesn’t include NIR and it has to be plugged in to use.
-Not one I would use.
-Currentbody has this on sale for $465 right now (25% off); Available at Verishop (currently has a sale for 15% off with code BESTYOU); also available at Revolve.com
+MZ Skin Golden Facial Treatment Device ($625): This one has a lot of unnecessary wavelengths and it doesn’t include NIR and it has to be plugged in to use (so it isn’t one I would use).
+This is available at Skinstore, and my affiliate code words to take 25% off (use code VANESSA).

-- Aduro 7+1 LED Face Mask ($395): Currently on sale for $319.
+Aduro 7+1 LED Face Mask ($395): Currently on sale for $319.
 Can be found here.
-I am turned of by the claims that this one makes about the various colors it includes.
+I am turned off by the claims that this one makes about the various colors it includes (it has a lot of wavelengths that have no evidence to back up their claims).
+It does have some good Red and NIR wavelengths, but they aren’t precise (i.e., they are a range rather than one precise point).
 Plus because this has a lower irradiance it is also recommended that you do longer sessions more days a week.